-Whoever, being a clerk or servant, or employed as a 408. clerk or servant, and being in any manner entrusted in such capacity with property, or with any dominion over property, commits criminal breach of trust in respect of that property, shall be punished with imprisonment of either description for a term which may extend to 7 years, and shall also be liable to fine.
+408. Whoever, being a clerk or servant, or employed as a clerk or servant and being in any manner entrusted in such capacity with property, or with any dominion over property, commits criminal breach of trust in respect of that property, shall be punished with imprisonment for a term not exceeding 10 years and fine.

-Criminal breach of trust by public servant or by banker, merchant or agent
+Criminal breach of trust by public servant, banker, merchant or agent

-Whoever, being in any manner entrusted with property, or with any dominion over property, in his capacity of a public servant or in the way of his business as a banker, merchant, factor, broker, attorney or agent, commits criminal breach of trust in respect of that property, shall be punished with imprisonment of either description for a term which may extend to 10 years, and shall also be liable to fine.
+409. Whoever, being in any manner entrusted with property, or with any dominion over property, in his capacity of a public servant or in the way of his business as a banker, merchant, factor, broker, attorney or agent, commits criminal breach of trust in respect of that property, shall be punished with imprisonment for a term not exceeding 10 years and fine.

-Receiving of Stolen Property
+Receiving of stolen property